saketh33/Python-tricks/README.md

 It can send notofication to your pc using pynotifier library and it aslo u need win10toast library
 # Check IP address
 You can check your host details and ur ip address using socket library
+# IMDB
+You can check here top movie list,movie results ,imdb url of a movie,actor's imdb id etc.., using imdbpy module